 - Optional: Take an old toothbrush and scrape your shoes, as long as your patience will go.

 - Rinse in warm water, you can do it straight under the tap

-- Pour a cup of white vinegar in clean water
+- Pour a cup of white vinegar into clean water

 - Soak your shoes in vinegar solution for another 30 minutes

 - Squeeze out as much water as you can and hang it to dry.
-The best way to dry your athletic shoes is outside in full sun, if weather permitting.
-Ultraviolet in sun rays has antibacterial effect and can also kill odors.
+The best way to dry your athletic shoes is outside in the full sun, if weather permitting.
+Ultraviolet sun rays have an antibacterial effect and can also kill odors.

 Understandably, not all of us live in Florida and California, and it’s not the fastest option to dry shoes when it’s freezing temperatures outside.
-However, many shoes manufacturers not recommend putting shoes in the dryer as the constant motion and heat can cause damage to them.
-In this case you can use special mesh bag which can be attached to the door of dryer and use low heat dry cycle.
+However, many shoe manufacturers do not recommend putting shoes in the dryer as the constant motion and heat can cause damage to them.
+In this case, you can use a special mesh bag which can be attached to the door of the dryer and use a low heat dry cycle.
 It will be better than to let your shoes dry at low room temperatures.
-The longer your shoes will stay wet, the more chance you give bacteria to grow and to cause smell.
+The longer your shoes will stay wet, the more chance you give bacteria to grow and cause the smell.

-And what are your tricks to keep your shoes smell nice, share below?
+And what are your tricks to keep your shoes smelling nice, share below?